percona/percona-xtradb-cluster/doc-pxc/source/howtos/cenots_howto.rst

 Following command will install |Percona XtraDB Cluster| packages: ::

-  $ yum install Percona-XtraDB-Cluster-server Percona-XtraDB-Cluster-client
+  $ yum install Percona-XtraDB-Cluster-server-56 Percona-XtraDB-Cluster-client-56

 When these two commands have been executed successfully on all three nodes |Percona XtraDB Cluster| is installed.